My-Finance-Report/yearly_report/README.md

 this is mainly a project through which I will learn more about haskell, but I expect the code to be bad.

-# Scratch
+# Bugs

-- Ids are duplicated on backend for expansion of rows
+- Ids are duplicated on backend for expansion of rows in subsequent sections